behzad17/PP1-small-project/README.md

 1. In the GitHub repository, navigate to the Settings tab
 2. From the source section drop-down menu, select the Master Branch
 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-## The live link can be found here: [The live link is here](https://behzad17.github.io/PP1-small-project/)

 ## Content
 The text for the Home page was translated from Swedish to English.